Audited Accounts ATD Ireland

 The Income and Expenditure Accounts of ATD Fourth World-Ireland is audited by Nolan & Associates, Chartered Accountants & Registered Auditors, 302/304 The Capel Building, Mary’s Abbey, Dublin 7.

-Artisans of Peace Overcoming Poverty (Volumes 1, 2 and 3) introduces partners in peace-building whose efforts have too often remained unrecognized.
+Volumes 1, 2 and 3, introduce partners in peace-building whose efforts have too often remained unrecognized.
 This series of books is rooted in participatory research that ATD Fourth World members conducted on the violence of extreme poverty and that showed just how much people living in poverty do to search for peace, to go beyond violence, and to build a sense of community.

 Over a period of three years, the International Movement ATD Fourth World conducted an action-research project on the connections between extreme poverty, violence and peace, involving more than a thousand people from all over the world.
 The Final Report of the 2009-2012 Action-Research Project & International Colloquium Conclusions are available in the file underneath.

 This book invites the reader to question their understanding of poverty by bringing into close relief the day-to-day experiences of low-income families living in societies as diverse as Norway and Uganda, Britain and India, China, South Korea, and Pakistan.
 Author Robert Walker (Social Policy Department – Oxford University) will be in Dublin to present its work on 16 October 2015.

 Weathering the storm of our lives in New Orleans In the months following Hurricane Katrina’s devastation of the Gulf Coast in 2005, ATD Volunteers based in New Orleans traveled the southern United States to reconnect with displaced members and re-establish a network of support.
 The book features contributions from families with lived experiences of poverty, other ATD Fourth World members in Louisiana, academics, and social scientists.